 - Remote Desktop Vulnerabilities

-With so many employees logging into work remotely, remote desktop portals can be a serious vulnerability and access point for hackers.
-It’s important that all remote desktop portals are kept up to date to ensure they’re secure.
+With so many employees logging into work remotely, remote desktop platforms can be a serious vulnerability and access point for hackers.
+It’s important that all remote desktop platforms are kept up to date to ensure they’re secure.

 Some of the most effective risk management steps that companies can take to reduce their cyber risk are quite simple.
 This includes: